Hero Background

 What Are Playwright Dropdowns?

-In Playwright, dropdowns are HTML elements that allow you to select one or more options from a predefined list, typically implemented using the <select> tag.
-They are commonly used in forms and interactive interfaces to present choices without cluttering the page.
+Playwright dropdowns are HTML elements that let you select one or more options from a list, typically built with the <select> tag or custom UI controls.

 How to Handle Dropdowns in Playwright?